MHBoodram/Library-Database/README.md

   cd server
   npm install
   ```
-3. Create .env files
+3. Create `.env` files

 For locally hosted frontend/backend but using our Azure database:
-- Create a .env file in the client/ directory with the following variables
+- Create a `.env` file in the `client` directory with the following variables

   (replacing the #comment with corresponding info found in our project report):
   ```env